Tawstock

-Tawstock is a village, civil parish and former manor in North Devon in the English county of Devon, England.
+Tawstock is a village, civil parish and former manor in North Devon in the English county of Devon.
 The parish is surrounded clockwise from the north by the parishes of Barnstaple, Bishop's Tawton, Atherington, Yarnscombe, Horwood, Lovacott and Newton Tracey and Fremington.
 In 2001 it had a population of 2,093.
 The estimated population in June 2019 was 2,372.